learn-co-curriculum/phase-4-model-view-controller-readme/README.md

 Before you move on, make sure you can answer the following questions:

-1. In the MVC architecture, what is the primary responsibility of each of the three componenents?
+1. In the MVC architecture, what is the primary responsibility of each of the three layers?
-2. In the MVC architecture, which component should contain the most logic?
+2. In the MVC architecture, which layer should contain the most logic?
 Which should contain the least?
 3. What are some benefits of using Rails and the MVC architecture?